Menu

 1. What is an RID Continuing Education Activities (CEU) Transcript?

 Login in to your RID Member account.
 At the bottom of the Home page scroll to “Additional Links” and select “View Your Education History”.
-Update the timeline (type in your preferred date) OR your can request your Official RID CEU Transcript here
+Update the timeline (type in your preferred date) OR your can request your Official RID CEU Transcript online.

-3. How do I submit my video?
+2. How do I submit my video?

-4. How will I get the Scholarship funds?
+3. How will I get the Scholarship funds?

 If selected for the award, you will be contacted by the designated date with detailed instructions.